-Generally speaking, you will need to make a salary of roughly $220,000 per year to afford a $1 million dollar home.
+In order to afford a million dollar home you will need to make a salary of roughly $220,000 per year, on average.
 That comes out to an income of just above $18,000 per month.
 This figure alone is not enough to get you a million-dollar home.
 You will need to make a hefty down payment - you should aim for a 20% down payment, which comes out to be over $200,000 by itself.
 Additionally, you will need to have clean finances with little debt and a good credit score.

 Again, the larger your down payment, the lower your mortgage payments will be, so a lower annual income could suffice.
 This, however, would mean that you have enough cash sitting around to make a 50% - 60% - or even 70% down payment.
 On a $1 million home, that comes out to be a lot of money!

 Those planning for retirement might have several hundred thousand or even millions saved up.
 They might be able to purchase a lovely million-dollar home and have low enough mortgage rates to keep their current job.